Common barbel

 The common barbel (Barbus barbus) is a species of freshwater fish belonging to the family Cyprinidae.
 It shares the common name 'barbel' with its many relatives in the genus Barbus, of which it is the type species.
 In Great Britain it is usually referred to simply as the barbel; similar names are used elsewhere in Europe, such as barbeau in France and flodbarb in Sweden.
 The name derives from the four whiskerlike structures located at the corners of the fish's mouth, which it uses to locate food.

 Distribution and habitat

 B. barbus is native throughout northern and eastern Europe, ranging north and east from the Pyrénées and Alps to Lithuania, Russia and the northern Black Sea basin.
 It is an adaptable fish which transplants well between waterways, and has become established as an introduced species in several countries including Scotland, Morocco and Italy.
-Although barbel are native to eastern flowing rivers in England, they have historically been translocated to western flowing rivers, such as the River Severn.
+Although barbel are native to eastern flowing rivers in England between the Thames and Great Ouse they have historically been translocated to western flowing rivers, such as the River Severn.
 Its favoured habitats are the so-called barbel zones in fast-flowing rivers with gravel or stone bottoms, although it regularly occurs in slower rivers and has been successfully stocked in still waters.
+Barbel in the River Trent are also artificially stocked.